 PODCASTS: The Ramsar Convention is an international intergovernmental treaty which aims to halt and, where possible, reverse the worldwide loss of wetlands and to conserve those that remain through wise use and management.
 Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: "Protecting wetlands for our common future."
-This unifying global campaign involves the entire world.
+CAMPAIGN MATERIALS: Check the campaign and spread the word with its material.
 It’s a chance for all nations to come together in advocacy for our planet’s wetlands.
 You are invited to to participate to the campaign.
 Get the Graphics Design; the poster, Watch the Wall of Pledges and Make a Pledge to Act for Wetlands.
 Get the communication materials!

 WHY WE CELEBRATE WETLANDS?